 RULE 25.
 Voting by Speaker. - In all elections the Speaker may vote.
-In all other instances the Speaker may vote, or may reserve this right until there is a tie in which event the Speaker may vote; but in no instance may the Speaker vote twice on the same question.
+In all other instances the Speaker may vote or may reserve this right until there is a tie in which event the Speaker may vote; but in no instance may the Speaker vote twice on the same question.

-V. COMMITTEES
+V. Committees

-RULE 26.
-Standing Committees and Permanent Subcommittees Generally. - (a)

-The Speaker shall appoint a Chair, or Cochairs, of every standing committee and select committee, if any.
-In the construction of these rules, the word "Chair" as applied to a standing committee extends to and includes a Cochair of the standing committee.
-The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees.

-- (b) All permanent subcommittees of each standing committee shall be appointed by the Speaker and the members appointed, along with the Chair of the standing committee, shall constitute the standing committee of which the permanent subcommittee is a part.
-The Speaker shall appoint all members of permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - (c) The Speaker shall appoint the members of all standing committees having no permanent subcommittees, at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - The first member announced on each permanent subcommittee shall be the Chair.
-The Speaker may designate one or more Vice-Chairs. - (e) Each Chair of a permanent subcommittee shall be a Vice-Chair of the standing committee of which it is a permanent subcommittee.
-The Speaker may name other members as Vice-Chairs of the standing committee.
-The Speaker may name one or more Vice-Chairs for any standing committee not having permanent standing subcommittees. - (f) The Chair of the standing committee shall be a voting member of each permanent subcommittee of the standing committee. - (g) Either the Chair or Acting Chair, designated by the Chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee.
-For purposes of determining a quorum, the Majority Leader and Speaker Pro Tempore, when serving only as ex officio members under subsection (i) of this rule, shall be counted among the membership of the committee or subcommittee only when present. - In any joint meeting of the Senate and House committees or subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately.
+- RULE 26.
+Standing Committees and Permanent Subcommittees Generally. - (a) The Speaker shall appoint a chair, or cochairs, of every standing committee, permanent subcommittee, and select committee, if any.
+In the construction of these rules, the word "chair" as applied to a committee extends to and includes a cochair of the committee.
+The Speaker shall have the exclusive right and authority to establish select committees, but this does not exclude the right of the House by resolution to establish select committees. - All permanent subcommittees of each standing committee shall be appointed by the Speaker, and the members appointed, along with the chair of the standing committee, shall constitute the standing committee of which the permanent subcommittee is a part.
+The Speaker shall appoint all members of permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - The Speaker shall appoint the members of all standing committees having no permanent subcommittees at the beginning of the first regular session in a manner to reflect the partisan membership of the House. - Each chair of a permanent subcommittee shall be a vice-chair of the standing committee of which it is a permanent subcommittee.
+The Speaker may name other members as vice-chairs of the standing committee.
+The Speaker may name one or more vice-chairs for any standing committee not having permanent subcommittees. - The chair of the standing committee shall be a voting member of each permanent subcommittee of the standing committee. - Either the chair or acting chair, designated by the chair or by the Speaker, and five other members of the standing committee or permanent subcommittee, or a majority of the standing committee or permanent subcommittee, whichever is fewer, shall constitute a quorum of that standing committee or permanent subcommittee.
+For purposes of determining a quorum, the persons designated by the Speaker when serving only as ex officio members under subsection (h) of this rule, shall be counted among the membership of the committee or subcommittee only when present. - In any joint meeting of the Senate and House committees or (g) subcommittees, the House standing committee or permanent subcommittee reserves the right to vote separately. - Four members designated by the Speaker at the time of appointments of chairs of standing committees are ex officio members of every standing committee and permanent subcommittee with the right to vote.